"Nice guys finish last." - Traditional saying.

-The European line of derived Homo is represented by H. heidelbergensis from 700 to 100-200 ka, and its likely descendant species H. neanderthalensis from 197 to about 30 ka (and even younger, <28.5-25 ka, at Gibraltar). ( H. cepranensis of 430-385 ka Italy is considered by some a distinct species, and by others as simply a well-preserved specimen of H. heidelbergensis.)
-Neanderthals has the largest brain size of all hominins (yes, bigger than ours) and were very powerfully built (body strength of a 19th Century weightlifter).
+The European line of derived Homo is represented by H. heidelbergensis from 700 to 100-200 ka, and its likely descendant species H. neanderthalensis from 197 to about 30 ka (and even younger, <28.5-25 ka, at Gibraltar).
+(H. cepranensis of 430-385 ka Italy is considered by some a distinct species, and by others as simply a well-preserved specimen of H. heidelbergensis.)
+Neanderthals has the largest average brain size of all hominins (yes, bigger than ours: average of 1640 cm2 for a male compared to our 1270, and with one individual with 1736!!) and were very powerfully built (body strength of a 19th Century weightlifter).
 Their nasal regions were extremely well-developed, and recent studies show would have been very effective at retaining body heat in cold conditions.
 They show many unique derived characters lacking in all modern humans, and are almost certainly not our ancestors in general (however, they DID interbreed with humans on occasion: more about this later.)
 Neanderthals lived in Europe and the Mideast, but even as far east as central Siberia, in cold (but not glacial) conditions.
 Breaks in their bones match those found in rodeo performers, suggesting that they manhandled large animals.